 Although websites and video games don’t often have the same goal, there’s a good deal of takeaways that web designers and even web design agencies can glean from the video game market.
 From the way video game players interact with games, to the way they feel during the game, video game designers have a fantastic understanding of how to please their audiences and continue to create new games every year that result in fantastic ROIs.

 Web design agencies want to create interactive, engaging, and useful web content that users will like.
-It is the reason, despite using a different medium, website designers can learn quite a lot from video game players’ experience and the way video game designers have generated it.
+It is the reason, despite using a different medium, website designers can learn quite a lot from video game players’ experiences and the way video game designers have generated them.
 From written to visual content, to the journey website users take, going from first-time visitors to converted customers, it requires a serious effort to mimic the success created by the video game industry.
 Think about what your web design business can take from video game development and gamers and apply it to your web design process.

 Creating Immersive Websites